team3001/hello-world/Lesson/1/TeamEffortLog.md

 ### Sprint 1 (University Week 5):
 * ![Link to Task ](Screenshots/)
 * My task is to develop a login system using 2FA and authenticator
 * It was set in sprint 1.
-It took ? hour
+It took 3 days
 * Comments: I researched on the different platforms using authentication.
 * I began to study and learn how the google and microsoft platforms work and developed
 * Output: I developed and tested sample code using the basic authentication and QR code authentication functions in both platforms